 And even in the midst of a recession, the Democrat-controlled state legislature is now planning to increase the state's sales and gasoline taxes and add a surcharge to the state income tax.

-They will make the state of California with the highest personal income tax rate, put it up to 13%.
+It will make the state of California with the highest personal income tax rate, put it up to 13%.

 I think the gasoline tax they want to raise is something along the lines of 18 cents.

-Very, very, very short little story about this in the LA Times.
+Very, very, very short little story about this in the L.A.
+Times.

-So Schwarzenegger has increased state spending 32 percent.
+So Schwarzenegger has increased state spending 32%.

-Only 17% of eighth graders can read at grade level in Chicago schools overseen by Obama's education secretary designee.
+Only 17% of eighth graders can read at grade level in Chicago schools overseen by Obama's Education Secretary Designee.